UofU-CS3505/cs3505-assignment9-KirraKotsenburg/README.md

 2. **Controls**: Use the arrow keys to drive your vehicle left and right
 3. **Plant Collection**: When you encounter a plant, choose whether to collect it or leave it
 4. **Win Condition**: Successfully collect all required herbs and reach the grandmother's house
-5. **Lose Condition**: Collect 3 poisonous plants or didn't collect all required herbs at the end.
+5. **Lose Condition**: Collect 3 poisonous plants or didn't collect all required herbs at the end

 ## Technical Details
 - **Language**: C++